Titans safety Kevin Byard's alma mater retiring his number - NewsBreak

 Titans safety Kevin Byard's alma mater retiring his number

-NASHVILLE, Tenn.
-(AP) — Two-time All-Pro safety Kevin Byard notched the first interception off Ryan Tannehill in the Tennessee Titans’training camp Thursday, joking he had to end the streak with everyone writing about the quarterback off to a turnover-free start.
+Two-time All-Pro safety Kevin Byard notched the first interception off Ryan Tannehill in the Tennessee Titans' training camp Thursday, joking he had to end the streak with everyone writing about the quarterback off to a turnover-free start.

 Then his alma mater gave him an even bigger reason to celebrate.